ArchipelagoMW/Archipelago/worlds/landstalker/docs/landstalker_setup_en.md

 ![Landstalker Archipelago Client user interface](/static/generated/docs/Landstalker%20-%20The%20Treasures%20of%20King%20Nole/ls_guide_emu.png)

-As written, you have to open the newly generated ROM inside Retroarch using the Genesis Plus GX core.
+As written, you have to open the newly generated ROM inside either Retroarch or Bizhawk using the Genesis Plus GX core.
 Be careful to select that core, because any other core (e.g. BlastEm) won't work.

 The easiest way to do so is to:
-- open Retroarch
+- open the emu of your choice
-- if it's your first time, download the Genesis Plus GX core through Retroarch user interface
+- if you're using Retroarch and it's your first time, download the Genesis Plus GX core through Retroarch user interface
 - click the `Show ROM file in explorer` button
-- drag-and-drop the shown ROM file on Retroarch window
+- drag-and-drop the shown ROM file on the emulator window
+- press Start to reach file select screen (to ensure game RAM is properly set-up)

-The game should instantly launch.
-Then, you can click on the `Connect to emulator` button below.
+Then, you can click on the `Connect to emulator` button below and it should work.

 If this didn't work, try the following:
-- ensure you have loaded your ROM inside Retroarch
+- ensure you have loaded your ROM and reached the save select screen
 - ensure you are using Genesis Plus GX and not another core (e.g. BlastEm will not work)
 - try launching the client in Administrator Mode (right click on `randstalker_archipelago.exe`, then `Run as administrator`)
-- if all else fails, try using RetroArch 1.9.0 and Genesis Plus GX 1.7.4 (it works on all versions tested so far, but you never know...)
+- if all else fails, try using one of those specific emulator versions:
+  - RetroArch 1.9.0 and Genesis Plus GX 1.7.4
+  - Bizhawk 2.9.1 (x64)

 ### Play the game